Kaurin/lab-teleport/Readme.md

 # Teleport Lab

-The purpose of this lab environment is to give the user a starting point from which they can play around with Teleport
+The purpose of this lab environment is to give the user a starting point from which they can play around with Teleport.

-At the time of writing this Readme, a lot of things might be hardcoded.
-This is subject to change.

 # Overview